Last Sunday, I dropped Zach and Ezra off with strangers. In the woods. For twelve days.

 6. We cannot compete with or limit our children’s total immersion in the online, digital, and social media realms.

-8. We cannot make our children independent.
+7. We cannot keep our children perfectly safe.8.
+We cannot make our children independent.

 I’m not convinced by everything on his list, but as I read through the book, I recognized again how much energy I spend trying to keep my kids perfectly safe, manage their friendships and, quite frankly, manage all aspects of their life – even their attempts to gain some independence.